What is CO2 Laser for Wart Removal?

 Frequently Asked Questions

-Why should warts be removed?
+Why might warts be treated?

 Will the warts come back?